Carnegie Mellon University School of Art

 I’ll ask you to read and sign a little contract.
 We will discuss it and amend it on the first day of class.

-I’m allowed to miss 4 sessions over the course of the semester.
-Attending online counts as absence.
+I’m entitled to a total of 4 absences over the course of the semester.

 I am responsible to catch up with the class, and to look into the material that I have missed.